 Secret theatre in the forest

-For a more wellness-oriented experience, look to the festival’s busy programme of activities and workshops, which include everything from yoga and climbing to axe throwing and midnight running.
+For a more wellness-oriented experience, look to the festival’s busy programme of activities and workshops, which include everything from yoga and climbing to axe throwing.
 Or, find more chilled fare in the form of the lakeside spa.
 There are new things afoot this year too: four brand new stages are to be unveiled this year, including an after-dark dance space and a venue to host more innovative arty offerings.

 Once cultured, fed and all-danced-out, head to the lake, where skinny-dipping is an essential rite of passage.
 And, don’t miss Bearded Kitten’s Sunday Cricket Match which has been running as long as the festival and promises to be the most colourful match you’ll ever see – complete with streaking and drunken commentary on the green.

 So, if you’re looking to merge the finer things in life with the music, dance and high spirits of a festival, head out into the Wilderness.

 |What||Wilderness Festival 2019, Cornbury Park, Oxfordshire|